JohnReedLOL/scala-trace-debug/README.md

 ____________________________________________________________________________________________________________________

-**Dependencies:**

-- libraryDependencies <+= (scalaVersion)("org.scala-lang" % "scala-reflect" % _)
+**Requirements:**

+- Scala 2.11
+- SBT
-- Works best when run with an IDE that supports click-able stack traces.
+- Some sort of IDE that supports stack trace highlighing

 ____________________________________________________________________________________________________________________

 **Instructions (for IntelliJ IDE):**

-- Add the jar file to your project (lib directory).
+1. Add the library dependency (sbt).

-- import info.collaboration_station.debug._ (implicit conversion) or info.collaboration_station.debug.Debug
+2. import info.collaboration_station.debug._ (implicit conversion) or info.collaboration_station.debug.Debug

-- Go to: Run > Edit Configurations > Add New Configuration (green plus sign)
+2. Go to: Run > Edit Configurations > Add New Configuration (green plus sign).

-- Pick either "Application" (with a Main class) or "SBT Task" (run or test, usually)
+3. Pick either "Application" (with a Main class) or "SBT Task" (run or test, usually).

+4. Position the stack traces and asserts in the line of likely sources of bugs.

-- Click the green 'Run' (Shift+F10) or 'Debug' (Shift+F9) button and watch the stack traces in the console.
+5. Click the green 'Debug' (Shift+F9) button and follow the stack traces in the console.

-- For best results, click 'Debug' as the stack traces will be optimized away in 'Run' mode.

 IntelliJ console has shortcut up and down arrows to navigate up and down the stack trace.